WalletScrutiny/WalletScrutinyCom/_android/com.blocpal.wallet.md

 ## Verdict

 While this app claims to be open-source, we can find no evidence of this being the case.
+We searched on Github and Google to see if there was something we possible missed, however [there were no results](https://github.com/search?q=com.blocpal.wallet&type=code).
 It is a **non-custodial** app although it is still **not verifiable.**